seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **POSTHUMUS LEONATUS**
 I am, sir,
 The soldier that did company these three
-In poor beseeming; ’twas a fitment for
+In poor beseeming; 'twas a fitment for
-The purpose I then follow’d.
+The purpose I then follow'd.
 That I was he,
 Speak, Iachimo: I had you down and might
 Have made you finish.